brotkrueml/typo3-feed-generator/Documentation/API/Interfaces/ItemInterface.rst

    .. php:method:: getAuthors()

       Get the data for authors.
+For an RSS feed only one author can be assigned.

       :returntype: Brotkrueml\\FeedGenerator\\Collection\\Collection